OpenTermsArchive/contrib-versions/Trello/unknown.md

+Trello Operations and Security\*

+_\*For users accessing Trello through an Atlassian account see the additional policies and procedures below._

-Data and Encryption Policies Certifications and Assessments
+Certifications and Assessments

 Trello, Inc. (“we”, “us” or “our”) is SOC2 Type 2 certified—we receive and review our data hosting providers’ SOC1 and SOC2 reports every 6 months under NDA.
 Trello is ISO/IEC 27001 certified which validates our information security management system (ISMS) and the implementation of our security controls.
 More information is available on the Atlassian Trust Management System.
 Trello is PCI-DSS certified and complies with Privacy Shield.